 Rum is made from molasses or straight from the sugarcane juice.
 You can ferment the juice or ferment then distill it to make wine.
 Popular amongst pirates in the old days, rum has made its way into every bartender's favorite drinks.
-With its vast sugarcane plantation, Cuba, Brazil and Argentina rock the world with their Bacardi cachaça, and basi wine.
+With its vast sugarcane plantation, Cuba, Brazil and Argentina really took the world by storm with their Bacardi cachaça, and basi wine.

-But little known to many people, far away in the highlands of some mountainous areas, tribal folks have also been making alcohol from local sugarcane to treat their guests on special occasions, to keep warm on cold winter nights and to aid digestion on a day-to-day basis.
+But little known to many people, far away in the highlands of some mountainous areas, tribal folks have also been making alcohol from local sugarcane to treat their guests on special occasions.
+Or to keep warm on cold winter nights and to aid digestion on a day-to-day basis.

-Let's take a raw look now into how it's made:
+Let's take a raw look now into how the rum is made:

-As you can imagine, with such force and pressure, the only sugarcane type that can withstand it is one that has a thicker outer shell (or bark).
-Harder sugarcanes are used as they don't break in half during juicing.
+As you can imagine, with such force and pressure, the only type of sugarcane that can withstand it is one that has a thicker outer shell (or bark).
+Because of that, harder sugarcanes are used as they don't break in half during juicing.
 They are quite 'flexible'.

 Also, the fiber of the cane stays together well.
 Meaning they don't crumble apart easily under pressure.
-This makes it good for the second and third press.
+This helps it retain its overall shape even for the second and third press.

 Depending on the variety and height, some cane may reach up to 4-5 meters (13-16 feet) tall.
 People cut the hard cane in half for easier juicing.